 More importantly for external counsel management, develop a system for setting and monitoring matter budgets.
 Legal matters can be unpredictable but they should be tracked, discussed and adjusted as required throughout the life of the matter.
 Even if matter budgets are initially exceeded on a regular basis, setting budgets helps you to understand whether your spend expectations are realistic and you can refine the process as you move forward.

 Setting billing guidelines for external resources works for everybody.
-If your external firms know what they can - and can't - include in an invoice, it will make the process much cleaner and faster for all involved.
-There are multiple ways to implement this:
+If your external firms know what legal expenses they can - and can't - include in an invoice, it will make the process much cleaner and faster for all involved, provided that you have:

 Create a clean, clear system for receiving, reviewing, approving and sharing external counsel invoices with your Finance Department.
-A legal matter management or spend management system will help you achieve full automation and maximize time savings, but even systemizing this process with agreed rules amongst your team can yield significant benefits.
+A legal matter management or legal operations software solution will help you achieve full automation and maximize time savings, but even systemizing this process with agreed rules amongst your team can yield significant benefits.

-With a clear legal spend management software solution, you will be able to track spend against cost estimates in real time, noting immediately when invoices take you beyond your anticipated costs.
+With a clear legal spend management software solution, you will be able to track legal expenses against cost estimates in real time, noting immediately when invoices take you beyond your anticipated costs.

-Each report should consider the micro and the macro of legal spend, to facilitate action where it can be taken, without losing sight of the big picture strategic goals.
+In-house legal spend reports should consider the micro and the macro of legal spend, to facilitate action where it can be taken, without losing sight of the big picture strategic goals.
+Legal Department spend reports should include (at a minimum) these six elements:

 With useful, real-time data on hand, your legal department spend is clearly mapped out.
 Now it is up to you to optimize your resourcing to ensure you are getting the best return on your investment.
 Whether it be internal legal resources, or external legal resources, making sure that the legal work requirement matches the resource capability, capacity and cost will help to keep your total legal spend under control.